Residential Network Info

 UIW provides network connectivity to all resident students free of charge.
 The network team has made some changes to continue to improve the experience for all students.
 Please review the instructions below as there are several changes from the last school year.

 Connecting Laptops, Tablets and Smartphones

 In the residence halls, students can connect their laptops, tablets, and smartphones to the "uiw-resnet" wireless network.
-After connecting once, these devices will always connect to the "uiw-resnet" network without setting up again.
-You will even be connected in the academic buildings as well!
+These devices can be configured to connect to the "uiw-resnet" network without setting up again.
 Don't forget, by connecting to the "uiw-resnet" network all users are agreeing to the terms of the Acceptable Use of Information Resources.

 Connecting Other Devices

-Devices such as video game consoles (Playstation, Xbox, Wii U/Switch), streaming media devices (Apple TV, Amazon Fire Stick, Chromecast, Roku), wireless printers, and other similar devices require the user to manually register the MAC address of the device in order to connect to the "uiw-resnet" network.
-Instructions for registering other devices (PDF)
+Devices such as video game consoles (Playstation, Xbox, Wii U/Switch), streaming media devices (Apple TV, Amazon Fire Stick, Chromecast, Roku), wireless printers, and other similar devices can also be connected to the “uiw-resnet” wireless network.

 In order to ensure an optimal experience for all students living in the residence halls, UIW filters a few categories of Internet web sites/services.
 These categories include Malware, Adware, Web Spam, Parked Domains, Peer to Peer (P2P), and Proxies.
 Web sites such as these pose security and legal risks (plus banner ads are just annoying) while also allowing some students to degrade the network experience for others!

 Students may run into legitimate web pages that they would like unblocked.
 From the block page any user can initiate a request for review to unblock.
 The IRD team will review and make a determination on unblock requests within a 24 hour window.